electrocucaracha/electrocucaracha.github.io/_posts/2015-09-16-cloud-driven-development.md

 title:  "Cloud-Driven Development"
 ---
-Even today, environments dedicated entirely to support projects during its development and/or testing phases are under-utilised during non-working hours.
+Even today, environments dedicated entirely to support projects during its development and/or testing phases are under-utilized during non-working hours.
 No matter the use of those servers they're always consuming energy for its operation, resulting in infrastructure operating costs for the company.
 Adapting software development processes in such a way that can only consume